Update, 04/20/2022: We’ve added some additional information about eBook file formats, and what that means for the eReaders you may consider buying.

 If you’re looking to buy an eReader, you’re probably looking to read more.
 Of course, you can read books on your tablet or phone, but you’ll want a dedicated eReader if you want to enjoy a good book without distractions, as eReaders generally can’t do much else.

-eReaders also have E Ink technology.
+Another thing to keep in mind with eReaders is their E Ink technology.
 E Ink replicates the look of paper in electronic form, which provides several benefits over a normal LED one.
-The biggest benefit is the lack of glare, which makes reading outside much easier.
-An eReader’s light tends to be less bright, making for a more comfortable dark room reading.
+The biggest benefit, aside from dramatically increased battery life, is the lack of glare, which makes reading outside much easier.
+An eReader’s light tends to be less bright, making for more comfortable dark room reading.

 Due to E Ink, eReaders have a great battery life as well, with battery lives of weeks with light use (or days if you’re a heavy reader).
 Finally, eReaders make great gifts for any book reader, as there isn’t a big technological barrier to start using one.